Beachfront Property in Spain

 Amazing Beachfront Property and Real Estate in Spain

 Without beachfront property, the foreign real estate market would barely exist in Spain.
 Europeans flock to Spain’s beaches from every country afflicted by a cold winter.
-While the popular beaches of Spain boast ridiculous prices, there are still a number of less-discovered Costas where you can find a little piece of beachfront property to call your own.
+While prices can be high on the popular beaches of Spain, there are still a number of less-discovered coasts where you can find a little piece of beachfront property to call your own.

 Beachfront Property on the Costa Brava

-Wedged between the snow-capped Pyrenees and the Mediterranean, the picture-book province of Catalunya boasts Spain’s most spectacular coastal scenery–the Costa Brava.
-Although not virgin territory, Catalunya usually gets overlooked in the stampede to the southern Costas.
+Wedged between the snow-capped Pyrenees and the Mediterranean, the picture-book Autonomous Community of Catalonia boasts some of Spain’s most spectacular coastal scenery–the Costa Brava.
+Although not virgin territory, Catalonia often gets overlooked in the stampede to the southern coasts.
 Few people stumble across the exquisite harbor villages around Cap de Begur.
 Llafranc, Aguia Blava, Sa Tuna, Tamariu–all are unsullied by mass tourism.

 Beachfront Property on the Costa del Sol

 For Europeans, the Costa del Sol is the most popular part of the Spanish coastline to buy, rent, or invest in beach real estate.
-There’s no getting away from the fact that the Costa del Sol is overbuilt–and much of it is overpriced, too.
+Many parts of the Costa del Sol are overbuilt and overpriced.
 Location is everything here.
-Whether it’s beachfront or in the foothills, there’s a huge variation in prices.
+Depending on whether it’s beachfront or in the foothills, there’s a huge variation in prices.
 There’s little point in shopping with less than $140,000.
-While you can find the odd small apartment for less, it’ll be in older, undesirable concrete blocks–or hold as much space as a dollhouse.
-There are a phenomenal number of real estate agencies on the Costa del Sol.
+While you can find the odd small apartment for less, it’ll be in older, undesirable buildings–or hold as much space as a dollhouse.
+For more scenic property, look at villages like Nerja, at the eastern edge of the Costa del Sol.

-Less commercialized than the Costa del Sol, the Costa Blanca (White Coast) is the second most popular choice for foreign buyers seeking retirement or holiday homes.
-The 132-mile-long coastline features golden sandy beaches and coves.
+Less commercialized than the Costa del Sol, the Costa Blanca (White Coast) is the second-most popular choice for foreign buyers seeking retirement or vacation homes.
+The 132-mile-long coastline in Alicante province, on Spain’s eastern Mediterranean coast, features golden sandy beaches and coves.
 Set against a backdrop of wooded sierras that turn pink at sunset, most resorts are clean and well kept.
 Studded with marinas, bars, cafés, and delectable seafood restaurants, its seafront promenades are perfect for long, leisurely strolls.